Uniform in time convergence of numerical schemes for stochastic differential equations via Strong Exponential stability: Euler methods, Split-Step and Tamed Schemes: A general result for uniform weak Convergence

 \begin{prop} With the notation introduced so far, under Assumption \ref{ass_weak}, the following bound holds for any $f\in\CC^2_b(\R^N)$ and $\delta>0$ small enough:

-with $K:=K_1( K_0\vee 1 )$, where $K_0$ and $K_1$ are as in Assumption \ref{ass_weak}. \end{prop}
+with $K:=K_1( K_0\vee 1 )$, where $K_0, K_1$ and $\laa$ are as in Assumption \ref{ass_weak}. \end{prop}

 In the note below we make comments to help the reader interpret the conditions in Assumption \ref{ass_weak}; in Lemma \ref{standard_eg} we state a criterion to check \eqref{cond_bound_Phi} in practice.
 We will discuss conditions under which SES (the bound \eqref{cond_SDE}) holds in Section \ref{s:s}.
+Examples of SDEs and approximation schemes satisfying these assumptions are provided throughout the paper, see e.g. Example \ref{toy_eg} in the next section.

-\begin{note} Some observations: \begin{itemize} \item The positive function $\phi$ from condition \eqref{cond_Euler} provides a bound for the local weak error of the time approximation (local in the sense that it is the weak error after one time-step); clearly, such an error depends both on the initial state $x\in\R^N$ and on the time-step $\delta>0$.
+\begin{note} Some observations: \begin{itemize} \item Assumption \ref{ass_weak} (i) is an assumption on the SDE itself, while Assumption \ref{ass_weak} (ii) is an assumption on the discretization.
+For the sake of clarity we emphasize that condition \eqref{cond_bound_Phi} does not follow from \eqref{cond_Euler}, these are two distinct requirements.
+The positive function $\phi$ from condition \eqref{cond_Euler} encodes the bound for the local weak error of the time approximation (local in the sense that it is the weak error after one time-step); clearly, such an error depends both on the initial state $x\in\R^N$ and on the time-step $\delta>0$.
 The schemes we consider in this paper satisfy \eqref{cond_Euler} with functions $\phi$ of the form $\phi(x,\delta)=\delta^\a |x|^q +\delta^\beta$, for some constants $q,\a,\beta>0$.
 In this case, condition \eqref{cond_bound_Phi} boils down to requiring time-uniform $q$-moment bounds.
 A practical way of checking that \eqref{cond_bound_Phi} holds is by using Lemma \ref{standard_eg} below.
 Using such a lemma one obtains that, if $\phi$ is as in the above (and if the assumption of the lemma is satisfied), then $\Phi$ (appearing in \eqref{cond_bound_Phi}) is substantially of the form $\Phi(x,\delta) = \delta^\a |x|^q +\delta^{\gamma} $, for some $\gamma>0$.
-Since the term $1-e^{-\lambda \delta}$ at the denominator of \eqref{weak_conv} is $o(\delta)$, if $\a, \gamma>1$ then Proposition \ref{prop_weak} yields the desired UiT result.
-Note that the term $1-e^{-\lambda \delta} \approx o(\delta)$ makes one lose one power of $\delta$, which is in fact expected in going from local to global error.
+Since the term $1-e^{-\laa \delta}$ at the denominator of \eqref{weak_conv} is $o(\delta)$, if $\a, \gamma>1$ then Proposition \ref{prop_weak} yields the desired UiT result.
+Note that the term $1-e^{-\laa \delta} \approx o(\delta)$ makes one lose one power of $\delta$, which is in fact expected in going from local to global error.

-\item The difference $\E_xf(\mathcal{X}^{\delta}_{t_n})-\E_x f(x_t)$ in \eqref{weak_conv} can be written as the (telescopic) sum of $n$ contributions, namely
+\item The difference $\E_xf(\mathcal{X}^{\delta}_{t_n})-\E_x f(x_t)$ in \eqref{weak_conv} can be written as the telescopic sum of $n$ contributions, namely